smprintzou/ITC4214-Coursework/README.md

 ITC4214 Midterm (Group) Coursework

-For this coursework, a web site where users can add book data of their choice, to a grid of text data, is created.
+For this coursework, a web site where users can add book data of their choice to a grid of text data, is created.
 This web site has two pages:

 A)	A "Home" page that includes: